Masters

 Deeper Dive: American Church History (3 credits)

-Research Methods in American Studies (Christian Focus) (3 credits)
+Research Methods in American Studies (4 credits)

 Christian Social Reform in America (3 credits)

-American Christian Thinkers & Writers (3 credits)
+American Christian Thinkers & Writers (4 credits)

 Christian Missions in America & Abroad (3 credits)